datamesh-governance/datamesh-governance.com/policies/definitions/data-product/data-product.md

 - A data product can be specified as a Terraform module that deploys the data product on the data platform through a CI/CD pipeline
 - The data platform team is responsible to provide the Terraform module

-## Considered Alternatives

-- Data as a Product: The principle to apply product thinking on analytical data
-- Data is our Product: We sell data to our customers